NachoColl/dotnet-cf4dotnet/README.md

 ```

-You get [sam-base.yml](./demo/sam-base.yml) and [sam-prod.yml](./demo/sam-prod.yml) ready to go templates.
+You get [sam-base.yml](./demo/sam-base.yml) and [sam-prod.yml](./demo/sam-prod.yml) to deploy your code on AWS.

 # How It Works

 **Cloudformation4dotNET** uses reflection to check for functions that you want to deploy on AWS and outputs the required resources definition.

 For example, if you mark a function as follows:

 ```csharp
 [Cloudformation4dotNET.APIGateway.APIGatewayResourceProperties("utils/status", EnableCORS=true, TimeoutInSeconds=2)]